Our Programme

 The state of Sierra Leone’s teaching, learning and safeguarding of our children in schools is dismal.
 YSS ALUMNI ARE HELPING.

 Since late 2020 the YOSA International coalition and its working groups have been meeting on Zoom and strategically planning a programme of restoration with the school authorities.
-Eddie Finnegan, a YSS founder, ex head of English and VP 1964-1974, has issued a $100 CHALLENGE TO THE MANY THOUSANDS OF YSS ALUMNI WHO’VE GONE THROUGH THE SCHOOL SINCE ITS FOUNDING.
+The late Eddie Finnegan, a YSS founder, ex head of English and VP 1964-1974, issued a $100 CHALLENGE TO THE MANY THOUSANDS OF YSS ALUMNI WHO’VE GONE THROUGH THE SCHOOL SINCE ITS FOUNDING.
 If every alumnus contributed just $100 this would be more than enough to sustainably renovate and run YSS at the highest standards and give a future to our graduates for many years to come, restoring its status as one of the best schools in Sierra Leone.

 01